Bill Carr (American football): Coach, athletic director and consultant

-Carr retired as a player and returned to the University of Florida in 1970 to serve as a football graduate assistant under head coach Doug Dickey while earning a master's degree in education.
-He then served as an assistant junior varsity coach and academic advisor while studying sports administration, and in 1974, he became an assistant to Florida athletic director Ray Graves.
-Carr was promoted to the position of assistant athletic director in 1976, and when Graves retired in 1979, Carr was promoted to fill his position, making him the youngest Division I athletic director in the country at the time.
+Carr retired as a player and returned to the University of Florida in 1970 to serve as a football graduate assistant under head coach Doug Dickey while earning master's degrees in education and sports administration.
+After serving as a graduate assistant, assistant junior varsity coach, and academic advisor for parts of three academic years, he concluded that his "heart wasn't in coaching" and joined the UF athletic department's administrative staff as an assistant to athletic director Ray Graves in 1974.
+Carr was promoted to the position of assistant athletic director in 1976, and when Graves retired in 1979, Carr was promoted to replace him, making him the youngest Division I athletic director in the country at the time.

 While leading the University of Florida Athletic Association, Carr was credited with improving the athletic department's financial footing and sports facilities (including a major expansion of Florida Field and the construction of the O'Connell Center), setting the stage for future success and helping make possible the Gators' first conference football championship in 1984.
 However, he also oversaw a scandal which saw that football championship vacated for recruiting and other NCAA violations under head coach Charlie Pell.
 Carr resigned in 1986 and was succeeded by Bill Arnsparger.

 After leaving Florida, Carr served as the executive director of a youth advocacy group and a vice-president at Raycom Sports before returning to sports administration as the athletic director at the University of Houston from 1993 to 1997.
 After leaving Houston, Carr founded and led an intercollegiate athletics consulting group for several years before semi-retiring to serve as an executive coach in 2020.